-- Viewpoint Cliffs and Scuba Cove at Diablo East.
+- Viewpoint Cliffs and SCUBA Cove at Diablo East.
 The dive cove is buoyed to keep out boats.
-The maximum depth exceeds 100 foot at the outer edge of the cove.
+The maximum depth exceeds 100 feet at the outer edge of the cove.
 Dive flags are not required in the cove.

 - Castle Canyon.
 Has a few protected coves to beach a boat and dive.
 The north side of the islands near the entrance to Castle Canyon (Buoy CC-B) provides vertical walls and protection from the prevailing southeast winds.

 - Highway 90 Bridge.
 This is generally a good dive area all year.
 Visibility is usually better at the end of the bridge, which is in the lee of the wind.
 For example, during northwest winds, dive the northwest end of the bridge.